-If you are dissatisfied with a decision we have made under either the Right to Information Act or the Information Privacy Act, you can apply to have that decision reviewed.
+If you are dissatisfied with the department's decision on your access application you can apply to have that decision reviewed.

 An application to have a decision internally reviewed must be made within 20 business days of the date of the letter communicating that decision.
 Please contact us for more information.

-You can also apply to have our decision reviewed by the Office of the Information Commissioner.
+You can also apply to have our decision reviewed by the Information Commissioner.